 - a.
 Essay #1: Treadmill of production.
-Due to D2L and in lecture on September 9.
-(75 points) After completing the Bell 2009 chapter assigned for Week 2 and attending lecture on Sept 4, write an essay that addresses the following prompts: - i.
+Due by 2:00pm on January 28 to D2L and in lecture.
+(75 points) After completing the Bell 2009 chapter assigned for Week 2, write an essay that addresses the following prompts: - i.
 What is 'the treadmill of production' a theory about?
 What does it seek to explain? - ii.
 In your own words, summarize Bell's main arguments about how the treadmill of production works. - iii.
 Identify a passage from the Striffler 2004 article that illustrates some aspect of the treadmill of production; be sure to explain your reasoning. - iv.
 Think about how society could lessen the problematic effects of the treadmill through policy reform.
 Identify at least one such reform that seems especially useful to you. - b.
-Essay #2: Labor activism in the food system.
-Due to D2L and in lecture on October 7.
-(75 points) After doing the class activities and readings assigned for week 6, write an essay that compares the three cases of food labor activism covered this week (United Farm Workers, Restaurant Opportunities Center United, and Coalition of Immokalee Workers) in terms of the following: - i.
-The groups they represent; - ii.
-The problems they seek to address; - iii.
-The tactics they use; and - iv.
-The structural factors that limit/challenge their success.
+Essay #2: Inequalities in food service.
+Due to D2L and in recitation on February 19.
+(75 points) Read the selected chapters from Saru Jayaraman's book Behind the Kitchen Door and Barbara Ehrenreich's Nickle and Dimed (in the Week 6 readings folder).
+Then write an essay that addresses the following prompts: - i.
+What problems do the authors find in the food service industry? - ii.
+Are the books' findings and arguments consistent with what you have observed in restaurants?
+In what ways?
+If your experiences have been different, what do you think explains those differences? - iii.
+In your opinion, which solutions would most effectively address these problems?
+Explain. - c.
+Essay #3: Farming culture.
+Due to D2L and in recitation on March 12.
+(75 points) After reading Michael Bell's book, Farming for Us All, write an essay that addresses the following questions: - i.
+According to Bell, which dominant cultural structures reinforce unsustainable agriculture, and how do they do so? - ii.
+Explain how the Practical Farmers of Iowa (PFI) (described in Part III of the book) differ from mainstream farming culture (described in Part II of the book).
+In your essay, be sure to address his distinction between 'monologic' and 'dialogic' social relations (knowledge relations). - iii.
+Reflect upon the dominant cultural structures in your own life.
+Here are some possible questions you could consider: - 1.
+What types of dominant cultural structures (such as gender norms, stereotypes, peer pressures) constrain the way you act?
+How do you feel about them? - 2.
+Bell described how some farmers experience "phenomenological ruptures" that compel/enable them to break free from dominant farming culture.
+Have you ever experienced a huge change in your own worldview like that?
+Explain.